Omni-guides/Tuxborn/README-New.md

 ### <ins>Performance</ins>

-While Tuxborn was initially *designed* for the performance profile of the Steam Deck, that doesn’t mean it’s limited to that platform!
-It’s also a great, content-, lightweight (in terms of performance) list for less powerful systems.
+While Tuxborn was *originally designed* for the performance profile of the Steam Deck, that doesn’t mean it’s limited to that platform!
+It’s also a great, content-full, lightweight (in terms of performance) list for less powerful systems and more powerful PCs alike.
 There are no less than six Performance Profiles included that you can choose from, depending on if you wish to play with BFCO (Combat Animation Framework), your desired performance target, or system specs (if not the Steam Deck):

 **Tuxborn – Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.
-**Tuxborn - Handheld:** This profile aims for additional visual, with the cost of more ram/vram.
-It will work on the Steam Deck, but you will sometimes run into issue, systems with 24/32gb will be fine.
+**Tuxborn - Handheld:** This profile aims for additional visual quality, at the cost of more ram/vram usage.
+It will work on the Steam Deck, but you will sometimes run into some performance issues.
+Systems with 24/32GB should be fine.
 **Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has an expanded Community Shaders suite and higher INI settings.
 Performance of this profile will depend on your system specs.

 **Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO Combat Animation Framework.
-**Tuxborn - Handheld:** This profile aims for additional visual, with the cost of more ram/vram.
-It will work on the Steam Deck, but you will sometimes run into issue, systems with 24/32gb will be fine.
-And includes the BFCO Combat Animation Framework.
+**Tuxborn - Handheld:** This profile aims for additional visual quality, at the cost of more ram/vram usage.
+It will work on the Steam Deck, but you will sometimes run into some performance issues.
+Systems with 24/32GB should be fine.
+Includes the BFCO Combat Animation Framework.
 **Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO Combat Animation Framework.
 Performance of this profile will depend on your system specs.

-While the Deck and Deck CS profiles _target_ a locked FPS, **they are not capped at those figures**.
+While the Deck profile _targets_ a locked FPS, **they are not capped at those figures**.
 Instead, it is expected that Deck users use the frame limiting feature of the Steam Deck to cap the FPS.
-Frame limits can be set via SSEDisplayTweaks - See the FAQ section for details on how to do this.
+On other systems, Frame limits can be set via SSEDisplayTweaks - See the FAQ section for details on how to do this.

 Please Note: Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
 It should be good after that.